 How to Make Cold Brew Coffee

 Cold brew coffee is amazingly simple to make at home.
-With my tips (and quick little video) you’ll have the perfect glass – and never have to buy it from the store again.
+With my tips (and quick little video) you’ll have the perfect glass of cold brew and will never have to buy it from the store again.

 We’re smack dab in the middle of summer and it sure is hot out.
 Temps are in the 90’s in Southern California.
 That means I’m not longer brewing my Chemex coffee (though it’s still a favorite).
 Instead, I’ve switched to cold brew coffee for a cooling, refreshing and caffeinated beverage.
 And I’m seriously loving it.

 You’ve likely had cold brewed coffee before, either at a coffee shop like Starbucks or from the supermarket in packaged containers, for the best grab and go drink.
 My favorite is Chameleon Cold Brew, because it’s one of the few that’s organic.

 But when you find out how easy it is to make cold brew coffee at home you’ll wonder why you haven’t been doing it all along.